 Women in Ministry

 You feel called to what you do, you are passionate about teaching, serving and leading, but it comes at a high cost.
-The pressure is intense internally and externally.I get it, you live your life in a fishbowl.
+The pressure is intense.
+You live your life in a fishbowl.

-And unlike other jobs, you can't just shut it off at 5pm!
-You are always "on" and even on your time off you find yourself helping others, its just how you are wired...which makes you so effective at work and yet so exhausted, without creativity and patience for the day-to-day grind.
+Unlike other jobs, you can't just shut it off at 5pm.
+You are always "on" and even on your time off you find yourself helping others, its just how you are wired...which makes you brilliant and effective at work and yet so exhausted, feeling drained.

 As a seminary trained pastor's kid who has lived overseas, I am passionate about helping women in ministry.
-I have personal experiences and professional training that allows me to work with people who have abuse or neglect in their history, especially those that have suffered abuse by church leaders or authority figures.
-I am able to provide counseling services in Portuguese as well as serve women in leadership, campus ministry, and missions.
+You are not alone.
+I know what it's like to live in the fish bowl.
+I love working with women who are burned out in ministry or are struggling, specially those that have suffered abuse by church leaders or authority figures.